mcgill-robotics/AUV-2026/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: "Bug Report"
+name: Bug Report
-description: "Report a bug"
+about: "Before submitting, \U0001F50Dsearch existing issues to avoid duplicates and check the \U0001F4D6 documentation and README"
-title: ""
+title: ''
-labels: ["bug"]
+labels: bug
+assignees: ''

 ---

-# Bug Template

 ## 🐛 Bug Description
 A clear and concise description of what the bug is.